sikaeducation/curriculum/courses/401/standards/build-non-relational-apis/topics/express-middleware/README.md

 })
 ```

-This is awkward because it's repetitive to use in every route and adds a lot of bulk and noise.
-How can it be improved?
+These are repetitive to use in every route and add a lot of bulk and noise to the could.
+How can this strategy be improved?

 ## The Middleware Pattern